 Having the hair at a relatively long buzz cut length and combining it with an ultra-short skin fade provides great contrast between the sides and the top.

 This definitely catches the eye.

-The buzz cut with skin fade 3 on top is where the top is clipped down to a #3 length (3/8 of an inch) while the sides and back gradually blend and taper down to shaved skin.
+The buzz cut with a fade and a 3 on top is where the top is clipped down to a #3 length (3/8 of an inch) while the sides and back gradually blend and taper down to a much shorter length.

 Going down even shorter can be a pretty liberating experience.
 It’s so easy to maintain because you really don’t need to worry about doing anything to it once it’s done.

 It’s so short that it’s essentially a “set it and forget it” haircut length where you don’t need to worry about strays, flyaways, styling, or anything like that.